A Christmas Summer Pudding

 • fresh raspberries 500g

-• mixed soft summer red fruits 250g, such as red or black currants, blueberries, mulberries and pitted cherries
+• mixed soft summer red fruits 250g, such as red or blackcurrants, blueberries, mulberries and pitted cherries

 • caster sugar 200g

-• white day-old brea 10 slices
+• white day-old bread 10 slices